freedev/solr-import-export-json/README.md

      ./run.sh -s http://localhost:8983/solr/collection -a import -o /tmp/collection.json --deleteAll

-export the documents and skip few fields.
+export documents and skip few fields.
 In the example the will be skipped the fields: `field1_a`, all the fields starting with `field2_` and all the fields ending with `_date`

      ./run.sh -s http://localhost:8983/solr/collection -a export -o /tmp/collection.json --skipFields field1_a,field2_*,*_date